-Students who study in Estonia for up to six months (one semester) can apply for the long-stay (D) visa instead of the temporary residence permit (TRP) for study.
-Degree seeking students coming to Estonia with D visa and staying in Estonia for one academic year or longer than 12 months are required to start applying for the residence permit immediately after arriving to Estonia, regardless of the fact that they have D visa.
+Students who study in Estonia for up to 12 months (one academic year) can apply for the long-stay (D) visa instead of the temporary residence permit (TRP) for study.
+Degree seeking students coming to Estonia with D visa and staying in Estonia for one academic year or longer than 12 months are required to start applying for the residence permit immediately after arriving to Estonia, regardless of the fact that they have D-visa.

 D-visa may be issued for single or multiple entries into Estonia.
 If you plan to travel during your study period, you should apply for the visa with multiple entries.
 D-visa enables to travel in the Schengen countries for up to 90 days in a six-months period.
 Please note that D-visa may be applied 3 months prior intended arrival to Estonia.

 D-visa holders do not need to register themselves in the Population Register Office in Tartu or apply for the residence permit.